General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 \subsection{Whittle Index}

-\citet{whittle1988restless} relaxed the constraint on the {\em exact} number of arms activated in each slot, requiring only that the {\it expected} number of arms activated per slot on average (in the sense of discounted time) is $K$, {\em i.e.}
+\citet{whittle1988restless} relaxed the constraint on the {\em exact} number of arms activated in each decision epoch, requiring only that the {\it expected} number of arms activated per epoch on average (in the sense of discounted time) is $K$, {\em i.e.}

 or